OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-01/README.md

 ## See what we have created

 We don't have look at the AWS Console to see the details, though.
+Terraform lets us see what it did via the state file.

 ```console
 $ ls -A